-- Double grossing up on death. - Post mortem reliefs. - Relief on relevant business property and agricultural property given as exempt legacies. - Detailed knowledge of the double charges legislation. - The protection of the residence nil rate band where an individual downsizes to a less valuable property or where a property is disposed of. - Nominating which property should qualify for the residence nil rate band where there is more than one residence.
+- Immediate post death interest trusts. - Double grossing up on death. - Post mortem reliefs. - Relief on relevant business property and agricultural property given as exempt legacies. - Detailed knowledge of the double charges legislation. - The protection of the residence nil rate band where an individual downsizes to a less valuable property or where a property is disposed of. - Nominating which property should qualify for the residence nil rate band where there is more than one residence. - The tax implications of associated operations

-Computing transfers of value:
+The basic principles of computing transfers of value:

-- Valuation of an annuity or an interest in possession where the trust interest is subject to an annuity. - Woodlands relief.
+Valuation of an annuity or an interest in possession where the trust interest is subject to an annuity.

-• Conditional exemption for heritage property.
+- Woodlands relief. - Conditional exemption for heritage property.